Want to be in a better position the next time you apply for credit? Find out everything you need to know about your credit file.

 |Overdue accounts listed as a clearout or serious credit infringement||5-7||Overdue accounts in default where the credit provider hasn't been able to contact you for 6 months.
 Can be listed for 7 years from the time they're listed but drop back to 5 years as a default listing once it's paid.|

 How do I get a copy of my credit report?

 It's a good idea to check your credit file for incorrect information and to ensure your credit position is where you think it is.
 You can order a free copy once a year or if you've been recently refused credit.
 You also have the option of signing up for a credit monitoring service or buying a one-off credit report.

-You can get your credit file from any one of the three main credit report agencies; Veda, Dun & Bradstreet or Experian.
+You can get your credit file from any one of the three main credit report agencies; Equifax, Dun & Bradstreet or Experian.
 If you need your file sent urgently you will need to pay a fee, otherwise you can have it delivered to you for free within ten working days.

 What should I check on my credit file?

 When you order your credit file you should go through the following details:

 - Personal information.
 Ensure all of your personal details are correct.
 This is to limit the chance of identity theft or being rejected for credit because of a misspelt first name.